nautobot/nautobot/nautobot/docs/models/users/token.md

 3. On the left hand side, under User Profile, select _API Tokens_
 4. Select **+Add a token**
 5. Leave _Key_ blank to automatically create a token, or fill one in for yourself
-6. Set an expiration if necessary
+6. Check or uncheck "Write enabled", as desired
-7. Make sure that this key is write enabled
+7. (Optional) Set an expiration date for this token
-8. Add a description
+8. (Optional) Add a description

 !!! note
     The creation and modification of API tokens can be restricted per user by an administrator.
 If you don't see an option to create an API token, ask an administrator to grant you access.